Home

 Company annual rates of return

-Year Coca Cola Gap Inc Wal-Mart Stores
+Year Coca Cola Amazon Wal-Mart Stores

 Return on capital is very important

-The example early on this page shows that debt financing can be used to increase the rate of return on equity.
-This can be misleading and also problematical if interest rates rise or fall.
 This is probably one reason why Warren Buffett prefers companies with little or no debt.
 The rate of return on equity is a true one and future earnings are less unpredictable.
-A careful investor like Buffett would always take rates of return on total capital into account.
-The average rates of return of capital in the companies referred to above in Berkshire Hathaway portfolio are:
+A careful investor like Buffett would always take rates of return on total capital into account as well as return on equity to get the true picture of how the company is going.